blukatdevelopment/walker/README.md

 ### `scenes/`
 This folder contains "scenes", which are self-contained scripts that are responsible for a particular screen/menu, game mode, or other chunk of functionality.
 One scene can be active at a time.

-Javascript lacks builtin interfaces, but here's an example object containing all the functions expected of a new scene.
+Javascript lacks built-in interfaces, but here's an example object containing all the functions expected of a new scene.
 Feel free to copy-paste this as a starting point.
 ```js
 // Create the scene object.
 var example = {};